tinko26/ao/docs/api/src/ao/ao_avl.h.md

 };
 ```

+This type represents an AVL tree.
 It consists of the following members.

 | `less` | The compare function. |
 | `less_parameter` | The compare function parameter. |
 | `root` | The root. |

 ## `ao_avl_node_t`

-This type represents an AVL tree node.

 ```c
 struct ao_avl_node_t